 Knowing the broader patterns of demand allows publishers to better understand when CPM changes are network-wide or indicative of a more local issue.
 As well as avoiding time-wasted on diagnosing issues out of publisher controls, understanding these patterns is vital to publishers who buy traffic because you might be able to get quality traffic with a cheaper price during the seasonal dips.

-We’ve analysed network-wide rates to highlight the key patterns impacting publishers in 2016 using request CPM.
-Request CPM is a great metric to monitoring overall performance as it takes into account both the amount paid for each impression and the number of impressions that go unsold.
+We’ve analysed network-wide rates to highlight the key patterns impacting publishers over a 12 month period using request CPM.
+Request CPM is a great metric for monitoring overall performance as it takes into account both the amount paid for each impression and the number of impressions that go unsold.

-Gathering 12 months’ worth of data across the DoubleClick network globally, we analysed each day’s average request CPM in 2016 as a percentage of the highest performing day.
+Gathering 12 months’ worth of data across the DoubleClick network globally, we analysed each day’s average request CPM as a percentage of the highest performing day.

 The quarterly CPM drop

-The data shows a clear drop off at the start of each quarter, highlighted red in the image below.
+The data shows a clear drop off at the start of each quarter, highlighted red in the graph above.
 This doesn’t happen for every publisher, but is a clear pattern across the network as a whole.